What are the most common liver diseases?

 Living donor liver transplantation is another option for patients who need a liver transplant.
 In this kind of transplant, a healthy person (family member, friend or co-worker) donates a portion of his or her liver to the transplant patient.

 Doctors remove a portion of the donor's liver, remove the recipient's damaged liver and attach the healthy partial liver in its place, where it begins to regenerate to normal size.
 The donor's liver quickly regenerates, too, and continues to function normally.
 Both procedures are performed at the same time in two adjacent operating rooms.
+Learn more about becoming a living donor.

 What are the advantages of living donor liver transplants?

 This kind of surgery can be scheduled, and can be performed before the transplant recipient becomes extremely ill.
 The donor is thoroughly evaluated and their liver is known to be excellent in quality.
-These factors may leads to fewer complications, faster recovery and good long-term results.
+These factors may lead to fewer complications, faster recovery and good long-term results.
 This is a very safe procedure for donors.

 What is the success rate of liver transplants?